vishvasNagpal/sapient/README.md

 1. In order to Run the application, NodeJs must be installed on the Machine.

-2. Unzip the folder at some location in the Machine.
+2. Download the project and Unzip the folder at some location in the Machine.

-3. CD the "SA" Folder.
+3. CD the "sapient-master" Folder.

 4. From command prompt run Command:  "node app.js"